 To read some articles about Olney H. Richmond and some of his lectures and writings, please go to our page: Olney H. Richmond

-Mainstream history suggests that the first playing cards were made after the invention of paper in China.
+Today mainstream history suggests that the first playing cards were made after the invention of paper in China.
 As mentioned above, Olney H. Richmond indicates that was not the case.
-The original playing cards may have in fact been carved into ivory and possibly stone.
-Sharon Jeffers, author of Cards of Destiny, says “Many people believe that the card deck originated in ancient Egypt, where it was disguised with pictures and given to the gypsies for safekeeping.”
+The original playing cards may have in fact been carved into sheets of ivory and/or possibly stone tablets.